-Given the confusion still prevalent all over Europe concerning the COVID 19 pandemic, the frustrating slowness of the vaccination campaign in many countries and the uncertainties concerning international travel, the History & Archaeology Section, in agreement with the Academia Europaea authorities and with the Wrocław Hub staff, has decided to postpone, for second time in a row, the conference on « Iconoclasm », initially scheduled for October 2020 and now rescheduled for October 2021.
-This delay of one full year has, nonetheless, allowed us to assemble an exceptional panel of participant speakers.
+Given the confusion prevalent all over Europe concerning the COVID-19 pandemic, the frustrating slowness of the vaccination campaign in many countries and the uncertainties concerning international travel, the History & Archaeology Section, in agreement with the Academia Europaea authorities and with the Wrocław Hub staff, decided to postpone, for the second time in a row, the conference on Iconoclasm, initially scheduled for October 2020 and now rescheduled for October 2021.
+This delay of one full year, nonetheless, allowed us to assemble an exceptional panel of participant speakers.

 Why is iconoclasm such a recurring phenomenon?

 Since ancient times, iconoclasm, the destruction of images or monuments for religious or political reasons, has been a recurring phenomenon throughout the world.
 From Egypt to China or India; in the Christian, Muslim or Judaic traditions: iconoclasm has been the pretext for destruction, to erase unwanted objects of worship and, at the same time, to reassess the principles of conceptual belief.

 But iconoclasm has also been the manifestation of a recurring damnatio memoriae, the ancient Roman practice of official obliteration of the memory of a specific individual or event.

 The current negative trend of „political correctness”, as well as political fracturing and manifestations such as „no-platforming” and „historical re-interpretation and educational exclusions”, has imparted a new dimension to such a practice and an urgency in undertaking an in-depth systematic and scholarly analysis of these issues in a modern post-colonial and post „authoritarian” European societal context.